Hogan’s decision to reopen Maryland surprised local officials, business leaders

 As of Wednesday, the state’s daily case rate was about quadruple that number, with a seven-day average of 800 new infections — although a growing percentage of the state’s elderly, who are most vulnerable to severe cases of covid-19, have been vaccinated.

-On June 5, 2020, the day that Hogan started reopening businesses with certain restrictions, Maryland’s seven-day average in new cases was hovering above 900.
-It fell below 400 in July then began to increase steadily through the fall before spiking in the winter.
+On June 5, 2020, the day that Hogan started reopening businesses with certain restrictions, Maryland’s seven-day average in new cases was hovering below 900.
+It fell below 400 later that month, then began to increase steadily through the fall before spiking in the winter.

 Hogan’s order comes amid a wave of reopening measures across the country that also have divided elected officials and public health experts.